enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 Protocol Buffers uses **base-128 variable-length integers (varints)** to efficiently encode numeric types like `uint32` and `sint32`.
 These varints use only as many bytes as necessary to represent a value.
 For example, small integers such as `4` or the ZigZag-encoded version of `-4` require only a single byte to transmit.
 This compression is achieved by packing the 7 least significant bits of each byte into the payload and using the most significant bit to indicate whether more bytes follow. \
 Negative integers are handled using **ZigZag encoding**, which maps signed values to unsigned varints in a way that keeps small negative numbers compact [@protobuf-encoding].

 In systems where floating-point precision is not strictly required, decimal values can alternatively be transmitted as scaled integers.
 For instance, the temperature `21.3 °C` could be encoded as the integer `213`, assuming one decimal digit of precision.
 This technique can help reduce payload size when only integer varints are used – especially since a `float` in Protobuf always requires exactly 4 bytes, regardless of the actual value.
-In contrast, small integers typically require only a single byte, making them much more efficient to transmit.
+In contrast, small integers typically require only a single byte, making them much more efficient when transmitting data.

 ## Runtime Compatibility